mrdmnd/deimoscraft/curse_of_the_dreadblades.md

 If you just have AR, you'd want to pool 561 - 460 = ~100 energy before casting COTD.

-You can even get away with pooling less energy if you have Buried Treasure or Grand Melee (or both) up.
+You can even get away with pooling less energy if you have Buried Treasure or Grand Melee up.

 If you have GM+AR, you'd want to pool 561 - 501 = 60 energy before casting COTD.

-If you have BT+AR, you don't have to pool at all, because the expected 604 energy gained exceeds the 561 necessary.
+If you have BT+AR, you don't have to pool at all, because the expected 604 energy gained exceeds the 561 necessary to perform the sequence.

 Takeaway: if you have Adrenaline Rush active for the entirety of your COTD window, you can basically chain-cast SS into RT with a small amount of pooling.